zindy/libatrous/README.md

 * The library uses separable kernels and OpenMP for speed improvements.
 * Image border artifacts are greatly reduced by using mirrored edges.
 * Rectangular shaped voxels are taken into account by using re-gridding (interpolated nearest neighbour positions).
+* Edge awareness code.
+Allows the filtering of an image while preserving its edges.

 Watch this space for additional code and tutorials.
 For now, see http://nbviewer.jupyter.org/github/zindy/libatrous/blob/master/GetStarted.ipynb